 Notes

-• Cookie-cutter- I got this heart cookie cutter on amazon (it's about 3.5x3.25", but there are smaller and bigger versions as well).
-You should be able to find a heart cookie cutter at a local Walmart, Target, or craft store as well!
+• Cookie-cutter- I got this heart cookie cutter on amazon (it’s about 3.5×3.25″) You should be able to find a heart cookie cutter at a local walmart, target, or craft store as well!
 Depending on how big or small your cutter is, you might have to adjust the size of cookie dough you scoop for each cookie.

 • Use room temperature ingredients- the butter and eggs in this recipe should be room temperature before using them.
 I like to take my butter out about an hour before I start baking just to be sure!